 The Raleigh drunk driving wrongful death attorneys of Maginnis Law can assist you in your time of need.
 Our professionals offer free in-office consultations and will travel to meet with you if necessary.
 All drunk driving wrongful death cases are handled on a contingency basis, meaning that the estate pays no attorneys’ fees until the matter is successfully resolved.

 Maginnis Law regularly represents clients from around the Triangle area, including Raleigh, Durham, Cary, Chapel Hill, Apex, Wake Forest, Clayton, and Fayetteville.
-To speak with a drunk driving wrongful death litigation lawyer regarding the death of loved one, call the firm at 919.526.0450 You may also send a confidential email to email@example.com or have us contact you by filling out our contact page.
+To speak with a drunk driving wrongful death litigation lawyer regarding the death of loved one, call the firm at (919) 526-0450.
+You may also send a confidential message through our contact page.